lana-20/adb-commands/README.md

 	<img width="400" alt="Screenshot 2023-03-04 at 6 54 25 PM" src="https://user-images.githubusercontent.com/70295997/222940211-6dd50fbd-0761-4100-afa4-ca6a884ef6f5.png">

-  - [ ] When I conduct interruption testing, I use the <code>adb shell</code> util to turn the mobile and WiFi service networks on and off.
-For example:

-            adb shell svc data enable
-            adb shell svc data disable
-            adb shell svc wifi enable
-            adb shell svc wifi disable

-      In the context of interrupt testing, I can also mimick a call on an emulator:

-            adb shell am start -a android.intent.action.CALL

 ✰ <code>adb shell dumpsys <system_service></code> - Displays detailed information about a specific system service on the device.
   - [ ] I often use the <code>dumpsys</code> util to to obtain the minSDK version info about the package when selecting/configuring devices for proper test coverage.
 For example, minSDK 25 stands for Android version 7.1: